-Join us the second Tuesday of each month at 6:30 pm from June through September for a series of fascinating and thought-provoking lectures.
+Join us on select Tuesdays at 6:30 pm from June through September for a series of fascinating and thought-provoking lectures.
 Admission is free.

-Our special exhibit, “Cultivating Perspective Through Cultural Arts,” forms the foundation through which this season’s topic is introduced.
+Our special exhibit, “Common Threads,” forms the foundation through which this season’s topic is introduced.

 Wisconsin Arts Board: "Woodland Ways"